 Is it any good?

-Tongue twisting can twist in two directions: It can stimulate the funny bone and so increase the pleasure in words, or it can frustrate to the point where the twistee flings the book on the floor.
-In this case, mirth is more likely than muttering, especially when readers heed the cover warning: "This is a book you READ ALOUD to find out just how smart your tongue is.
+Tongue twisting can go in two directions: It can stimulate the funny bone and so increase the pleasure in words, or it can frustrate; in this case, mirth is more likely than muttering.
+Particularly when readers heed the cover warning: "This is a book you READ ALOUD to find out just how smart your tongue is.
 The first time you read it, don't go fast!
 This fox is a tricky fox.
 He'll try to get your tongue in trouble."

 While Seuss gives your tongue a torquing, his artwork keeps your eyes firing on all eight cylinders.
 Deep colors heighten the effect of the wacky characters, who come in an array of Goo-Gooses, Bims and Bens (close relatives to the Cat in the Hat's mischievous henchmen, Thing One and Thing Two), tweetle beetles, and noodle-munching poodles.